-Brides who are getting hitched in this era of non-conformism have the luxury of literally throwing any kind of couple’s shower they choose.
+Brides who are getting hitched in this era of non-conformism have the luxury of literally throwing any kind of couple's shower they choose.
 Tradition has now become more of a theme during eve-of-wedding parties and less of an absolute.
 This shift has thrown the doors wide open for friends and family to gather in an all-inclusive, co-ed environment.
 The tricky part about throwing a successful Jack-and-Jill shower is to shatter the stigma surrounding the oft-times lace and ruffle shrouded bridal shower.
-Here are a few tips for how to throw an amazing couple’s shower that the ladies and gents will equally enjoy!

 Get the Boys Involved: Party Ideas to Get Things Cooking